FlorianKrull/CompilerConstructionSS2019/specification.md

     foo.mc:3:8: error: unexpected '{', expected ‘(’

 It is recommended to closely follow the error message format of other compilers.
+This allows for better integration with IDEs.

 Displaying the offending source line along with the error message is helpful, but not required.

 Parsing may stop on the first error.
 Error recovery is optional.

 The parser component may be generated by tools like `flex` and `bison`, or similar.
+Although, you are encouraged to implement a recursive descent or combinator parser instead.
-However, pay attention to operator precedence.
+Nevertheless, pay attention to operator precedence.

 Note that partial mC programs, like an expression or statement, are not valid inputs for the main *parse* function.
-However, the library can provide additional functions for parsing single expressions or statements.
+The library may provide additional functions for parsing single expressions or statements.

 ### Abstract Syntax Tree

-The AST data structure definition itself is *not* specified.
+The AST data structure itself is *not* specified.

 Consider using the visitor pattern for tree traversals.

 Given this example input: